Voluntary Contributions at Work

 | || |

 The P&C purchased 100 new lockers that the school has installed along the wall of the gymnasium.
 These lockers were offered to the 2016 and 2017 Year 7 students in conjunction with the introduction of the school's ‘bring your own device' (BYOD) program.
 An additional 100 lockers will be available to the 2018 Year 7 students.

 P&C Small Projects Grant Program

-The P&C regularly receives requests from staff to support special projects, programs or events.
+The P&C regularly receives requests from staff or students to support special projects, programs or events.
 In these cases and where funding is available, a ‘grant' is provided to the School so that initiative can be implemented.

-The P&C has also provided a grant of $11,600 (2 stages) to the PDHPE Department to: introduce new programs (chess, orienteering, tennis); staff development; orienteering workshops; and sports development.
+The P&C has also provided a grant of $11,600 (over 2 stages) to the PDHPE Department to: introduce new programs (chess, orienteering, tennis); staff development; orienteering workshops; and sports development.